ErezAmirav/ErezAmirav.github.io/README.md

 #### About The Project

-Website was made for displaying my learning journey and the various projects I have completed.<br/>
+Website created for displaying my learning journey and the various projects I have completed.<br/>
 Additional content will continue to be updated.<br/>

 #### Libraries and Tools used: